sasjs/server.sasjs.io/docs/storedprograms.md

 # Stored Programs

 Stored Programs may be written in SAS, Python, R, or JavaScript and are saved to SASjs Drive.
-When the `/SASjsApi/stp/execute` endpoint is called with a `_PROGRAM` URL parameter (pointing to the logical program location), a "Stored Program" is prepared and executed in a SAS or JS [session](/sessions) according to the file extension.
+When the `/SASjsApi/stp/execute` endpoint is called with a `_PROGRAM` URL parameter (pointing to the logical program location), a "Stored Program" is prepared and executed in a SAS/JS/PYTHON/R [session](/sessions) according to the file extension.

 For the usual case where the `_program` variable does NOT contain an extension (eg `/some/stored/program`) then by default, SASjs Server will attempt to find "program.sas" in the `/some/stored` folder.
 To change this default, see the [RUN_TIMES](/settings/#RUN_TIMES) settings.